SideSlide - Tour

 Tip: Use && to separate multiple commands.

-Example 2: Exit Skype and Telegram and then restart explorer in order to refresh the lingering notification area icons; paste the following in the command text field: taskkill /f /im Skype.exe && taskkill /f /im Telegram.exe && taskkill /f /im explorer.exe & %systemroot%\sysnative\cmd.exe /c start /B explorer.exe
+taskkill /f /im WhatsApp.exe && taskkill /f /im Telegram.exe && taskkill /f /im explorer.exe & %systemroot%\sysnative\cmd.exe /c start /B explorer.exe

 • Icon: Use an icon from a different file instead of the program's own icon.